adamsorbie/unix_course-2020-02-14/README.md

 $ ls /home/yourusername/unix_course-2020-02-14
 ```
 You can think of it a little like being give a street address without the city or town.
 Gregor-Mendel Str.
 2
-may make sense to you if you are in Freising, however if you are located elsewhere you would also need to know
+may make sense to you if you are in Freising (*relative* to where you are), however if you are located elsewhere you would also need to know
 in which place this street is located.

 There are some conventions regarding *relative* and *absolute paths*.
 One
-is that a dot (`.`) represents the current folder.
+is that a dot (`.`) represents the current folder you are in.
 The command

 ```
 $ ls ./
 ```

-should return the same as simply calling
+should return the same as

 ```
 $ ls
 ```

-Two dots (`..`) represent the parent folder.
+Two dots (`..`) represents the folder above your current working directory.
 If you call

 ```
 $ ls ../